pvancorenland/Project_Aqualink/README.md

 ## Update skecth to github
 Use Atlassian Sourcetree

-Use Commit and add tag
+Use Commit to remote branch and add tag, push to master

 ## Update sketch from Github to RPi